Smartmind12/MLH-Rock-Paper-Scissors-Challenge/README.md

 3. Scissors can cut or slice a Paper so player with the action of Scissors wins against player with action of Paper.
 4. TIE is declared when the players have choosen the same action.

-If you are a gamer or want to pass time while you are alone ...Here is a simple Computer Bot that plays "Rock Paper Scissors" game with you multiple times and remove all your stress.
+If you are a gamer or want to pass time while you are alone ...Here is a simple Computer Bot that plays "Rock Paper Scissors" game with you multiple times and remove all your stress or boredom.
 Hope you find it intresting playing it ...Cheers!!